 Who knew there was more to Dubai than seeing miles of sand and watch rich sheiks and fast cars race down the motorway?

-I have list 6 cool things to do, but if you’re looking for a place to go for dinner, I really like The Beach, a little strip on the beach dotted with restaurants and entertainment – and of course a lovely family beach, or you could also go on some fun day trips from Dubai.
+I have listed 6 cool things to do, but if you’re looking for a place to go for dinner, I really like The Beach, a little strip on the beach dotted with restaurants and entertainment – and of course a lovely family beach, or you could also go on some fun day trips from Dubai.

 Dubai is expensive without doubt, and you don’t want to have to take taxis everywhere so you’ll like this post on how to get around in Dubai.

 Ok, an example of rich sheikdom, the tallest building in the world (828m) is open to sight seers on the 124th floor.

 Cost is 100AED ($33) for a pre-booked ticket with a date and time or 400AED ($130) for immediate access.
 From here you gaze down, down, down across kilometers of sand and the cluster of buildings at your feet that is Dubai.

 This is the tower that Tom Cruise did his own breathtaking stunts leaping in and out of one of the ridiculously high windows in Mission Impossible – Ghost Protocol.
 (Click here to see some behind-the-scenes video >>)